The association between strengthened cellphone laws and police-reported rear-end crash rates

 Journal of Safety Research

-Introduction: Prior evaluations of the relationship between cellphone bans and crash outcomes show unclear effects.
-Advances in smartphone functionality have coincided with legislation to comprehensively define and prohibit cellphone use while driving.
-California, Oregon, and Washington enacted legislation (effective in 2017) to update earlier bans specific to handheld phone calls and texting.
-The current study evaluated the relationship between strengthening cellphone laws and the rates of rear-end crashes, a crash type sensitive to visual-manual cellphone use, in California, Oregon, and Washington.
-Method: Negative binomial regression compared the change in monthly per capita rear-end crash rates in California, Oregon, and Washington before and after the law changes relative to the rates in two control states, Colorado and Idaho, during 2015–2019.
+Introduction: Prior evaluations of the connection between cellphone bans and crashes show unclear results.
+California, Oregon, and Washington enacted legislation (effective in 2017) to update earlier bans specific to handheld conversation and texting.
+This study evaluated the relationship between the laws and rear-end rates, a crash type sensitive to visual-manual cellphone use, in California, Oregon, and Washington.
+Method: Negative binomial regression compared the change in monthly per capita rear-end crash rates in California, Oregon, and Washington before and after the law changes relative to two control states, Colorado and Idaho, during 2015–2019.
 Analyses examined (a) rear-end crashes with injuries in all three study states, including minor to fatal injuries; and (b) rear-end crashes of all severities in California and Washington, including property-damage-only crashes and crashes with injuries; Oregon was excluded from this analysis because of a 2018 change to its reporting criteria for property-damage-only crashes.
-Results: Washington’s strengthened law was associated with a significant 7.6% reduction in the rate of monthly rear-end crashes of all severities relative to the rates in the control states.
-The law changes in Oregon and Washington were associated with significant reductions of 8.8% and 10.9%, respectively, in the rates of monthly rear-end crashes with injury relative to the rates in the control states.
-In contrast, California did not experience changes in rear-end crash rates of all severities or with injuries associated with the strengthened law.
+Results: Washington’s strengthened law was associated with a significant 7.6% reduction in the rate of monthly rear-end crashes of all severities relative to the controls.
+Law changes in Oregon and Washington were associated with significant reductions of 8.8% and 10.9%, respectively, in the rates of monthly rear-end crashes with injury relative to the controls.
+California did not experience changes in rear-end crash rates of all severities or with injuries associated with the strengthened law.
 Conclusion: The results of this study are mixed, with law changes associated with significant reductions in rear-end crash rates in two of the three study states.
 Differences in the wording of the laws, levels of enforcement, and sanction severity may help explain the divergent results.
-Practical application: The crash reductions in Oregon and Washington suggest that enacting legislation that comprehensively bans practically all visual-manual cellphone activity may have made the laws easier to enforce and clarified to drivers that handheld cellphone use is unacceptable in these states.
+Practical application: Crash reductions in Oregon and Washington suggest that enacting legislation that comprehensively bans practically all visual-manual cellphone activity may have made the laws easier to enforce and clarified to drivers that handheld cellphone use is unacceptable in these states.

 Distracted driving, ID: 2260